ajchambeaud/make-action-creator/README.md

 ### Add more data to the action object

 By default you just pass one paremeter to the action creator and that will be the action payload.
-If you want to add extra data:
+If you want to add extra data, you may provide a second argument which must be an object.

 ```
 const myAction = makeActionCreator('my_action', { rrSpinner: true });